The Farmstead Promise

 Lauren Roddick-Brown

-Lauren is the founder, Executive Director, and is an educator at the Asheville Farmstead School.
+Lauren is the founder, and Executive Director, at the Asheville Farmstead School.
 In the years leading up to founding Asheville Farmstead School, Lauren Brown taught middle school science for a nonprofit boarding school.
 She was a founding teacher of the middle school program and an integral advocate for the middle school's yearly experiential education trips.
-Prior to her work at the boarding school, Lauren was involved in a two-year Master of Education program through the University of Washington and a non-profit organization called IslandWood.
+Prior to her work at the boarding school, Lauren was involved in a two-year Master of Education program through the University of Washington and a non-profit

 Year one of her Master's degree program was held at IslandWood, where Lauren taught environmental education to third and fourth-grade students from the greater Seattle area.
 While teaching, Lauren was also taking graduate courses that ranged from classroom management to nonprofit management, and child psychology to educational philosophy.
 Upon completion of the first year of the Islandwood program, Lauren received a certificate in Environment, Education, and Community (2011).
 Before her second year of graduate school, Lauren was a lead instructor for IslandWood’s summer camp program, where she led groups of campers ages 3-14 in a wide range of nature-based activities.
 During the second year of the graduate program, Lauren completed her Master in Science Education from the University of Washington, while concurrently working for Homewaters, a non-profit program that brings outdoor science investigation activities to elementary schools in the Seattle area.